 - successful engagement in appropriate teaching and practices related to these Areas of Activity;

 - appropriate Core Knowledge and understanding of at least K1 (the subject material) and K2 (Appropriate methods for teaching, learning and assessing in the subject area and at the level of the academic programme);

 - a commitment to appropriate Professional Values in facilitating others’ learning;

 - relevant professional practices, subject and pedagogic research and/or scholarship within the above activities;

 - successful engagement, where appropriate, in professional development activity related to teaching, learning, and assessment responsibilities.

-Request an information pack to find out more and commence your application.
+Download an Associate Fellow guidance pack to find out more and commence your application.

 Application fees vary depending on the route you take to Fellowship, with individuals from subscribing instutions benefiting from discounted fees.